rachel-gillespie/car-purchase-project/README.md

 Known bugs/problems:
 ====================
+None

 Extra Functionality:
 ====================
-Return to menu method - allows user the option to either return to the menu or exit the program after each calculation.
-Divider between each section for readability and better UI.
-Added String.format("%.2f", ) to format to 2 decimal places.
+- returnToMenu method(), asks the user if they want to return to the menu and waits for user input.
+Reads what the user types and stores it as the variable 'reply'.
+The answer is checked using the returnToMenu() method and it makes a decision.
+If the user doesn't input yes, the choice is set to 6 to exit the loop, the Goodbye message is printed and the program ends. (line 60 - 65, line 87 - 92, line 108 - 113, line 129 - 134 & line 159 - 164)
+- I decided to add a divder between each section to optimise readability and separate the sections. (line 42, 67, 94, 115, 136, 166, 174 & 182)
+- format() method which converts the double hpMonthly, double pcpMonthly, double fuelWeekly and double costMonthly into Strings and formats it to 2 decimal places. (line 58, 85, 106 & 127)

 Sources:
 ====================
 1) https://www.geeksforgeeks.org/java/loops-in-java/